“A journey of a thousand miles begins with a single step.”

 Do You Accelerate Your Retirement, or Do You Rely on Hopes and Prayers?

 Few people I talk to have a real, clear idea of when or how they are going to retire.
 It’s just some far-off dream that they have.
 “Someday,” they say, with the same arm wave that your television weatherman gives when pointing out areas on the map.
 They talk in generalities and with little certainty.

 “Save some, invest some, and hope the market has good returns.”
 That’s the general retirement formula that most people have.

 Does this mean that you have to immediately start sweating, stressing out, and sending your adrenal glands into cortisol-producing overdrive?
 No.

-However, before I get into what the five simple steps are, let’s look at why you might care.
+However, before I get into what the five simple steps to accelerate your retirement are, let’s look at why you might care.

 - You control your own destiny.
 People want to blame the markets, the government, the boss, and the astrological indicators of Jupiter crossing into Orion’s bow for why they aren’t in control of their destinies.
 The simple truth is that you have the most control over your own destiny.
 What you do or don’t do has the highest impact on what happens in your future.
 You can take that control.

 - You do not want to be dependent on others.
 If you have kids, you probably worry about the boomerang when they come back to live in your basement in their twenties (or thirties, forties, or fifties).
 On the other hand, you don’t want to be forced later to live in your kids’ basement in your sixties (or seventies, eighties, or nineties).
 Having a plan can prevent that from happening, unless, of course, you want to live in your kids’ basement.